kduxin/Bottleneck-Minimal-Indexing/README.md

 Run the script in `scripts/NQ320K/infer.sh`.
 You must specify the path to the trained model (**.ckpt) and the data in the script.

+### MARCO-Lite
+As for the MARCO-Lite dataset, please use the scripts under `scripts/Marco-Lite`.

 ## Acknowledgments
 A large part of the code is based on the implementation of [NCI](https://github.com/solidsea98/Neural-Corpus-Indexer-NCI?tab=readme-ov-file).